0nix/ggj21/twine/evidence_questioning.md

 ### 3.5 Description of "Sonia" (super leader +2 or leader +2)

+You hand over a detailed likeness of this new person of interest, for now identified as "Sonia", to Lieutenant Bryce and Sergeant Bayer.
+They listen to you with interest, in their own individual way.
+As you get deeper into the description, you notice that the Lieutenant's eyes drift away and focus somewhere else and turns his face away from you.
+Sergeant Bayer, meanwhile, keeps his attention on you the entire time.

+"Have you submitted this likeness to Division VIII for a preliminary citizen record sweep to see if we can find this individual?"
+The Sergeant asks.
+You have to say no, this meeting was of higher priority.

+"Why is this a sketch?
+This Ministry has I don't know how many cameras in many different sizes and configurations, and you happened to not have any?"
+Lieutenant Bryce asks, snarling as he manhandled your sketch as if it was some kind of soiled napkin.

+You finagle a bit to answer the question.
+Up until that point it had not occurred to you that there were many cameras that you could dispose of at the field office, most of them in working order, but that had not occurred to you at the time.
+You scramble for words and half-remembered gibberish.

+Sergeant Bayer turns to the scowling Lieutenant.
+"I'm sure the Agent had a good reason to deliver a sketch instead of a picture, indeed I'm quite pleased with the rendered likeness.
+It's better than to have nothing at all."

+The Sergeant picks up the sketch and turns it around, squinting at it as if he dared it to blink.
+"It's actually quite well made, considering the time you had to rendering."

+"I am actually a lot more concerned that you abandoned your post, Agent.
+You missed what could have bene precious evidence in the prosecution of the enemies of the state.
+Every second counts, and every milimeter of tape recorder costs this ministry money.
+Did you hear anything on the tape playback that would be worth mentioning to this investigative body?"
+The Sergeant growls.
+You shake your head frantically.
+Nothing but pops and scratches.
+"Heh, I hear any more scratchy tapes and I'll have to report to the Politburo that cats are public enemy number one."
+He guffaws.

+The Lieutenant stands up in a huff, and walks over to your side of the desk to grab the sketch.
+"If you two have stopped horsing around on the job," he says.
+"Then it falls onto me to submit this piece of evidence to Division VIII for a preliminary likeness match against the citizen database."
+He then looks at you with eyes that could kill.
+"I'd hope that the time and resources of the boys up in the twentieth floor would not be wasted on Agent Brownie's artistic exploits but I see that we'd admit a bag of dog turds so long as we could twist around it as evidence."

+"Now, now hold on."
+Sergeant Bayer says in much less friendly tone.
+"This is not your responsibility, hand it over Bryce."

+"What, Sergeant?
+It's all going to the same place, what does it matter if this Picasso on our payroll puts this scribble up for collection or me, his supervising officer?"
+Lieutenant Bryce says, motioning with his hands and waving the paper around.

+"A chain of custody, Lieutenant, that is enforced with and protected with severe punishments."
+Sergeant Bryce snarls, pointing at you as he does.
+"Leave that piece of paper alone, and give it to the Agent."

+Lieutenant Bryce is taken a back, a first for you to see him at a loss for words.
+He clutches to the sketch so hard it's creasing in.

+"Look at what you're doing Bryce!"
+The Sergeant bellows, you could swear you could see fire sparking in his mouth.
+"You're damaging state property!
+Get a hold of yourself man, and hand it over before I have to write you up for an administrative punishment of your own!"
+The Lieutenant looks like a dear in headlights.
+Sergeant Bayer grabs his wrist and pulls at it, forcing the paper out of his hands.
+"No!"
+He yells with a mixture of anger and fear.
+"What's gotten into you Lieutenant?!"
+Sergeant Bayer shouts, more confused than upset.

+"I am the commanding officer, goddamn you Bayer I'll take care of it!"
+The Lieutenant says angrily.
+But, not in his usual delight in cruelty demeanor.
+No, this was different.
+This was more akin to a child trying to negotiate himself away from the spanking he is going to receive.
+"Enough!"
+Sergeant Bayer snaps.
+This is enough to get the Lieutenant to stop gripping the sketch, now folded and crinkled.

+Sergeant Bayer undoes the folds, and stares at it briefly before pushing it in Lieutenant Bryce's face.
+"What is this Bryce?
+What is it that you want to hide, hm?"
+He asks.Lieutenant Bryce is silent as a tomb, staring a thousand meters into the distance.
+"What is this Bryce, answer me?"Sergeant Bayer asks again, with an even sterner tone.
+"What is this Lieutenant?"

+Nothing.
+Not a word.

+The Sergeant is at a loss of words as he continues to stare at this schizophrenic character.
+Seconds of silence are elongated into eternity, as both men are challenging each other to break the silence.

+Frustrated, Sergeant Bayer hands you over the piece of paper without saying a word.

+[You slowly put the drawing back into the dossier.]

+(Super leader)

+You don't know what to make of this outburst.
+You don't know what will you do if it happens again.
+But you know that you must push the paper back in the growing sheaf of folios, notes, and typed papers to make this entire ordeal go away quickly.

+[You decide to give the paper to Lieutenant Bryce]

+(Set give_bryce_sketch to TRUE)

+(Leader)

+You know that Lieutenant Bryce wants this piece of paper.
+You know that Sergeant Bayer will not tolerate any more random acts of insubordination.
+While he could take arms against Bryce, antagonizing this man would mean you would be finished in a day.
+You push the sketch back into the sheaf of papers as you stare straight into Bryce's eyes.
+He returns the stony gaze, and motions his eyes in a jerking motion, a universal signal among Agents to silently agree to meet after an event is over.
+You'd to roll the dice on whether or not Bayer noticed this exchange.

 ### 3.6 Pleasantries with the neighbor (super leader +2 and leader -1 )

 You explain that Albert Hassel had decided to talk to the neighbor before entering his own flat, something that he had not done previously.
 This conversation was unrecorded and undocumented, given that there was no indication that he would have any sort of interest in his neighbors in the file.
 This needs to be entered into the surveillance dossier as an interaction that could have adverse effects if the identity of the other person is not known.